robertmuil/UT330/README.md

 # UT330B
-Operating system independent controller for the Uni-Trend UT330B temperature and humidity logger.
+Operating system independent controller for the Uni-Trend UT330 family of temperature and humidity loggers.

 I've blogged about this software on my blog: https://blog.engora.com/2020/02/reverse-engineering-sensor.html